-Although the Friends of Blue Mountain - Birch Cove Lakes Society has tried to make the information contained on this website as accurate as possible, as well as to point out some of the potential hazards on some of the trails associated with the properties in and around the Blue Mountain - Birch Cove Lakes Wilderness Area, they disclaim any liability for accident, loss, injury, inconvenience, or any other damage that may be sustained by anyone using the information contained on this website.
-Those who use this information do so at their own risk.
-You are solely responsible for using your own judgment in interpreting and using this information to safely enjoy your own outdoor pursuits.
+The Friends of Blue Mountain - Birch Cove Lakes Society has tried to make the information contained on this page and others as accurate as possible, while pointing out some of the potential hazards on various trails associated with the properties in and around the Blue Mountain - Birch Cove Lakes Wilderness Area.

 CURRENT TRAIL MAPS